...OR FOLLOW BELOW TO LINK THROUGH TO EACH OF OUR SUITES ON AIRBNB...

 Under the shade of three crepe myrtle trees, Unit 2 shares a porch with views of the square, and comes with a full bathroom, kitchen, ample storage, and natural light from an interior atrium.

 Unit 6 gives you central access to both courtyards, featuring original built-ins, a mix of hardwood and concrete floors, and a shiplap ceiling.
+Contemplate an eclectic variety of art throughout.

-Unit 7 comes with a separate bedroom, high ceilings, beautiful concrete floors, and lots of light.
+Lucky number 7 comes with a separate bedroom, high ceilings, beautiful concrete floors, and lots of light.
 Enjoy the privacy of this spacious detached casita featuring stunning artwork by local artist LeAna Clifton (see our featured artists page).

 Originally built in the 1950s, this is the only vintage Bomb Shelter available on AirBnB, equipped with everything you need to survive fallout.
 The Bomb Shelter is so comfortable, you might never want to return to the surface.